What modern luxury has become so integral to our daily lives that it barely deserves the title?

 Navajo President Joe Shirley Jr. described the pipeline as something that could bring border towns and the Nation closer together.

-The pipeline has become a mutual investment among major powers in the Four
+The pipeline has become a mutual investment among major powers in the Four Corners.
+The Navajo Nation, the city of Farmington, Sam Juan County, the state and the federal government all are involved in making this pipeline a reality.

 The pipeline is far from being a reality.
 Thursday only was the groundbreaking for a four-year construction that won't be complete until 2012.
 Problems could arise along the way, and we call upon the pipeline's supporters to continue their support until the project is completely finished.